seagetch/mcp-receiver/doc/Protocol.md

 ![sequence](seq.png)

 Mobile app sends `skdf` packet at the beginning of the connection.
+It contains default definition of skeleton parameters of bones with T-pose.
+Mobile app seems to send `skdf` packet periodically in every few seconds.

 Then it continues sending sequence of `fram` packet when sensor get new value (need confirmation.)

 ## Serialization Format